BEST TREATMENT FOR ACOUSTIC NEUROMA

 So you are one of the 100,000 persons diagnosed annually with Acoustic Neuroma (AN) and need to learn what this diagnosis means for you.
 This diagnosis can be a rollercoaster ride; from the diagnosis to treatment to rehab.
 I believe in a very patient-centered approach.
 I try to put myself in your shoes and want to provide information that can lead you to the best possible outcomes.
 Let’s tackle some of the most relevant topics on your AN journey.

 Treatment options may vary depending on the size and growth of the acoustic neuroma, your health, and if you’re experiencing symptoms.
-To treat acoustic neuroma, your doctor may suggest one or more of three potential treatment methods: wait and see, surgery, and radiation therapy.
+To treat acoustic neuroma, your doctor may suggest one or more of three potential treatment methods: wait-and-see, surgery, and radiation therapy.

 Wait and See